Matt-Cowsert/FOCUS_Spec/specification/datasets/contract_commitment/columns/contractcommitmentdescription.md

 Contract Commitment Description provides a high-level context of a [*contract commitment*](#glossary:contractcommitment) without requiring additional discovery.
 Contract Commitment Description is a self-contained summary of the contract commitment's terms, which may not be sufficiently described by the other columns of the Contract Commitment dataset.

+## Requirements

-The ContractCommitmentDescription column adheres to the following requirements:
+ContractCommitmentDescription adheres to the following requirements:

 * ContractCommitmentDescription MUST be present in a Contract Commitment [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * ContractCommitmentDescription MUST be of type String.